 But what should you include in your diet to increase your intake of magnesium?
 Fret not, we’ve got you covered.

 Your first step towards reaching proper magnesium levels is to make adjustments to your diet.
 However, this may not be enough.
 At least 1 in 3 Australians do not get enough magnesium.

 If your diet does not improve your magnesium deficiency, or if you are experiencing health problems that may be causing magnesium deficiency, then it may be time to consider magnesium supplements.

 Take note that excessive magnesium intake can cause side effects like cramping, diarrhoea, and nausea — and in some cases, irregular heartbeats.
 According to the Nutrient Reference Values for Australia and New Zealand, this is how much magnesium adults need daily:

 There are also certain medicines that do not work well with magnesium supplements.
 Always seek medical advice from a dietician or doctor prior to supplementation.

 Consider the form of magnesium you want to take and research it if your doctor recommends it.
-The dosage is important as well, as you can’t have too much nor not enough.
+The dosage is important as well, as you can’t have too much or too little.
 Product quality is also important, so make sure your supplements come from a trusted source.

-Magnesium that can be absorbed more easily include (8):
+Magnesium that can be absorbed more easily include:

 *Always read the label.
 Follow the directions for use.
 If symptoms persist, talk to your health professional.
 Vitamin and/or mineral supplements should not replace a balanced diet.